-Before we come to the we briefly discuss the analogous theorem for uniformly continuous semigroups.
-I.e., for semigroup so that $T(t)$ depends continuously on $t$ in the operator norm topology of $\L(E)$.
-For such semigroup, the generator is always bounded and the semigroup is equal to the exponential series $T(t) = e^{tA}$.
+Before we come to the proof, we briefly discuss the analogous theorem for uniformly continuous semigroups.
+I.e., for semigroups so that $T(t)$ depends continuously on $t$ in the operator norm topology of $\L(E)$.
+For such semigroups, the generator is always bounded, and the semigroup is equal to the exponential series $T(t) = e^{tA}$.
 For example, the convergence of this series and \jt-convergence preservation of $A\d$ implies \jt-convergence preservation of the semigroup under the right assumptions.

-\begin{cor} Let $T\d$ be a net of uniformly continuous dynamical semigroups and let $A\d$ be the net of generators.
-The following are equivalent \begin{enumerate}[(1)] \item $T\d(t)$ is \jt\jt-convergent for all $t\geq0$ and $T_\oo(t)$ is a uniformly continuous semigroup, \item $A\d$ is \jt\jt-convergent. \end{enumerate} In this case it holds that $T_\oo(t) = e^{tA_\oo}$. \end{cor}
+\begin{cor} Let $T\d$ be a net of uniformly continuous dynamical semigroups, and let $A\d$ be the net of generators.
+The following are equivalent \begin{enumerate}[(1)] \item $T\d(t)$ is \jt\jt-convergent for all $t\geq0$ and $T_\oo(t)$ is a uniformly continuous semigroup, \item $A\d$ is \jt\jt-convergent. \end{enumerate} In this case, it holds that $T_\oo(t) = e^{tA_\oo}$. \end{cor}

-\begin{proof}[Proof of \cref{thm:evolution}] For the proof we introduce two additional statements \begin{enumerate} \item[(1$'$)] For all $t\geq0$, $T\d(t)$ is \jt\jt-convergent and $\set{x\d\in\C(E,j) \given x_n\in\dom{A_n},\, \norm{A\d x\d}_\nets<\oo }$ is seminorm dense in $\C(E,j)$. \item[(2$'$)] The resolvents $R\d(\mu)$ are \jt-convergent for all $\mu$ with $\Re\mu>0$ and the range of $R_\oo(\mu)$ is dense for all $\mu$. \end{enumerate} We will show the following implications
+\begin{proof}[Proof of \cref{thm:evolution}] For the proof, we introduce two additional statements \begin{enumerate} \item[(1$'$)] For all $t\geq0$, $T\d(t)$ is \jt\jt-convergent and $\set{x\d\in\C(E,j) \given x_n\in\dom{A_n},\, \norm{A\d x\d}_\nets<\oo }$ is seminorm dense in $\C(E,j)$. \item[(2$'$)] The resolvents $R\d(\mu)$ are \jt-convergent for all $\mu$ with $\Re\mu>0$ and the range of $R_\oo(\mu)$ is dense for all $\mu$. \end{enumerate} We will show the following implications

 \ref{it:semigroups} $\Rightarrow$ \hyperref[it:resolvents]{(2$'$)}: We use the integral formula for the resolvent $R_n(\lambda) = \int_0^\oo e^{-\lambda t}T_n(t)\, dt$ \cite[Ch.~II]{engelnagel} and get